What is Swiss Food?

 The village of Soglio, located in the Bregaglia municipality

-The Swiss have been brewing beer for centuries, going back to the Roman times, according to Patrimoine Culinaire Suisse.
+The Swiss have been brewing beer for centuries, going back to the Roman times, according to Patrimoine Culinaire Suisse (culinary heritage of Switzerland) association.
 At the end of the Middle Ages, Switzerland had several dozen monastic breweries.
-Today, Brauerei Schützengarten in St. Gallen, founded in 1779, is the country’s oldest brewery.

 Hirsebier from Brauerei Baar at the inaugural Swiss Beer Awards

 In the early 1990s, only several dozen breweries in Switzerland were in operation, due to the Swiss beer cartel, which controlled the production and distribution of beer.
 When the cartel ended around that time, more new breweries started to open.
 Since then, the country has experienced an explosion in the number of new breweries.
-According to data published by the Swiss Federal Customs Administration, Switzerland had 220 registered breweries in 2007.
-As of October 2018, this number had jumped to 995 breweries, as reported by the Association Suisse des Brasseries.
+According to data published by the Swiss Federal Customs Administration, Switzerland had 220 active breweries in 2007.
+Today, there are over 1,000, as reported by the Association Suisse des Brasseries (Swiss brewery association).

-Throughout Switzerland, you will find beers in a variety of styles and flavors, with producers ranging from small craft brewers to larger independent brewers to breweries owned by multinational corporations.
-While there has been tremendous growth in the number of breweries, about 99 percent of Swiss beer comes from only about 51 breweries.
+Throughout Switzerland, you’ll find beers in a variety of styles and flavors, with producers ranging from small craft brewers to larger independent brewers to breweries owned by multinational corporations.
+While there has been tremendous growth in the number of breweries, the vast majority of Swiss beer comes from a small percentage of active breweries, as reported by swissinfo.ch in 2019.

 Switzerland has over 200 different kinds of bread.
-Actually, the closest thing to a national dish in Switzerland in my opinion, other than fondue, is a braided loaf of Zopf (German) / Tresse (French) / Treccia (Italian).
+Actually, the closest thing to a national dish in Switzerland in my opinion, other than fondue, is a braided loaf of Zopf (in German) / Tresse (in French) / Treccia (in Italian).
 The Swiss typically eat this bread on the weekends for breakfast or brunch with butter and jam.

 Switzerland also has special breads connected to its 26 cantons, which are similar to states.
 In all, these 21 cantonal breads — a few cantons share a bread — can sometimes only be found within the regions they represent.

 Bread features into many Swiss dishes.
 You will find it cubed for skewering and dipping into a cheese fondue.
 In Ticino, stale bread serves as the primary ingredient for the Torta di Pane.
-This “bread cake” uses leftover bread.
-You soften it in milk, and then mix it with cocoa, nuts and dried and candied fruit.
-The Käseschnitte / Croûte au fromage resembles an open-faced grilled cheese sandwich.
+This “bread cake” uses leftover bread softened in milk.
+It’s then mixed with cocoa, nuts and dried and candied fruit and more.
+The Käseschnitte in German / Croûte au fromage in French resembles an open-faced grilled cheese sandwich.
 This dish also helps to use up old bread, which sometimes gets drizzled with a little white wine before you add the cheesy toppings.

 Learning about Swiss cheese at Sherly’s Kitchen